coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 syntactical form of notations overloading: the same notation, for instance the infix symbol ``+`` can be used to denote distinct definitions of the additive operator.
-Depending on which interpretation scopes is currently open, the interpretation is different.
+Depending on which interpretation scopes are currently open, the interpretation is different.
 Interpretation scopes can include an interpretation for numerals and strings.
 However, this is only made possible at the Objective Caml level.

-See Figure 12.1 for the syntax of notations including the possibility to declare them in a given scope.
+See :ref:`above <NotationSyntax>` for the syntax of notations including the possibility to declare them in a given scope.
 Here is a typical example which declares the notation for conjunction in the scope ``type_scope``.

 .. coqdoc::